gotmachine/MandatoryRCS/README.md

 ## Changelog and bugs

 #### Known bugs and glitches
-- Irrelevant reaction wheels action group options are still present
+- Irrelevant reaction wheels action group options are still present.
+Need to investigate how to hide them, not sure it's possible.
+- When switching to an unloaded vessel with its SAS in "target", "antitarget" or "maneuver" mode, the orientation change is applied a few frames after the vessel is unpacked, leading to the rotation event being visible to the player.
+Won't fix as this is minor, purely cosmetic and fixing would require massive modifications.

 #### v1.0-pre2 for KSP 1.2.2
 - (feature) The torque output from reaction wheels is now affected by the vessel angular velocity : the torque output decrease when the angular velocity increase, down to a minimum of 5% when the angular velocity reach 45° / second.